tofubotu/xr-d/readme.txt

 encfs --public /vagrant_data/secret_data /home/vagrant/secret_data

+if you use it against this current repoi it will just ask password (noted below for testing!)

 vagrant@xr-d:~$ encfs --public /vagrant_data/secret_data /home/vagrant/secret_data
 option '--public' ignored for non-root userCreating new encrypted volume.
 Please choose from one of the following options: